benpcorn/CourseProject/README.md

 ![alt text](https://user-images.githubusercontent.com/73569064/145688835-d976edb3-4e4f-435f-bd46-0029ee35101e.png)

-When the div mentioned above loads, a request is automatically made to the Flask `/scrape` endpoint by passing in the ASIN from the product page `const retrieveAnalysis = async ASIN => {` on page load.
-If reviews and topics already exist for the product, they are rendered in a table.
+**When the div mentioned above loads, a request is automatically made to the Flask `/scrape` endpoint by passing in the ASIN from the product page `const retrieveAnalysis = async ASIN => {` on page load.
+If reviews and topics already exist for the product, they are rendered in a table (1 row per topic, 1 column per topic word).
 Otherwise a scrape job is kicked off automatically, and then a subsequent processor job is run.
-After some time, refreshing the page will render the topics in a table (see image above as example) - for now, the best way to do this is to have your logs running to view the progress of the scrape and processing job.
+After some time, refreshing the page will render the topics in a table (see image above as example) - for now, the best way to do this is to have your logs running to view the progress of the scrape and processing job.**

 Selecting the "Analyze" button will fire the `const forceAnalysis = async ASIN => {` method with the `force` request parameter, forcing the scraper to generate new review results.